-Estimates prepared for the Pepper Commission indicated that only 6 percent of today's elderly population could afford such a policy without spending more than 5 percent of their income-and even then, they would not be fully protected against the costs of care.
+Estimates prepared for the Pepper Commission indicated that only 6 percent of today's elderly population could afford such a policy without spending more than 5percent of their income-and even then, they would not be fully protected against the costs of care.
 Many older Americans wishing to protect themselves from the costs of long-term care would have to lower their standards of living for many years in order to obtain partial protection.

 Private insurance, with the addition of consumer protection standards, can provide some Americans some security against the financial risks of long-term care.
-But for the vast majority of the elderly, anyone who already has a disabling condition, and the younger population with a small but real risk of long-term care needs, the emerging market provides little prospect of protection.
+But for the vast majority of the elderly, anyone who already has a disabling condi-tion, and the younger population with a small but real risk of long-term care needs, the emerging market provides little prospect of protection.
 What are the prospects for the future?
-If the current picture of long-term care financing-looks bleak, the future looks even worse.
+If the current picture of long-term care for the long back of long-term care needs.

+financing-looks bleak, the future looks even worse.
 Projections are that the elderly population will double in the next forty years.
 The population over age 85 and most likely to need long-term care is projected to increase fivefold.
 At least so far, longer lives have not translated into healthier lives.
 Increased survivorship of disabled children and the traumatically injured, along with the spread of AIDS, will increase the need for long-term care among the younger population as well.